 4. How long do park homes last?

 Regular maintenance is key to helping park homes hold their value and last longer.
 Unlike traditional homes, a park home will usually depreciate in value because is not classed as a permanent structure and owners don’t usually own the land on which is located.
-As specialists suggest, some modern park homes may be design to last at least 50 years.
+A newly built park home that is properly maintained can last up to 80 years.

 5. Do you need park home insurance cover?

-Buildings and contents insurance cover are not compulsory, but it might cover against some unpredictable costs, such as fire, flooding or storm, vandalism, accidental damage, or even legal expenses.
+Buildings and contents insurance cover are not compulsory, but it can help with costs in the case of insured events such as fire, flooding or storm, vandalism, or accidental damage.